 To illustrate the framework followed in this work we recall the scheme of encoding a robust classical bit in the 2D classical Ising model on a square lattice, which is perhaps the most primary model for using spin systems as qubits.
 To put it in the quantum setting, it is well known that it can be viewed as the 1D quantum Ising model in a transversal magnetic field \be H=-\sum_n X_n - \lambda \sum_n Z_n Z_{n+1}. \ee There is a phase transition at $\lambda_c=1$, and large (small) $\lambda$ corresponds to low (high) temperature in the classical picture.
 The critical point is identified by a notable self-duality of the system~\cite{FS78,Kog79}.
-Define $\tilde{X}(n)=Z_{n}Z_{n+1}$, $\tilde{Z}(n)=\prod_{m<n}X_{m}$ on the dual lattice, which satisfies the Pauli algebra $\{\tilde{X}(n),\tilde{Z}(n)\}=0$ and others.
+Define $\tilde{X}_n=Z_{n}Z_{n+1}$, $\tilde{Z}_n=\prod_{m<n}X_{m}$ on the dual lattice, which satisfies the Pauli algebra $\{\tilde{X}_n,\tilde{Z}_n\}=0$ and others.
 The Ising model becomes \be H=- \lambda \sum_n \tilde{X}_n - \sum_n \tilde{Z}_n \tilde{Z}_{n+1}. \ee It is clear that at $\lambda_c=1$ the model is self-dual, and the order parameter $\bra \sum_n Z_n\ket=0$, disorder parameter $\bra \sum_n \tilde{Z}_n\ket\neq0$ for the high-temperature phase ($\lambda<1$), and $\bra \sum_n Z_n\ket\neq0$, $\bra \sum_n \tilde{Z}_n\ket=0$ for the low-temperature phase ($\lambda>1$).